| Yet again folks,

 overheating problems were related to ring gap being too close.

+Quite possibly, so that is something to watch.
 Next step is intended to tension the ring.
 The idea seems

 to be that the ring must mechanically press on the cylinder